alankrantas/svelteapp-typescript-go/README.md

 The project comes with a [Dockerfile](https://github.com/alankrantas/svelteapp-typescript-go/blob/main/Dockerfile) that can create a single small container with multi-stage builds (image size less than 25 MB) and also support to be opened in [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers)/[CodeSpace](https://github.com/features/codespaces).

+A [Github Action workflow](https://github.com/alankrantas/svelteapp-typescript-go/blob/main/.github/workflows/dependabot-test.yml) is created to run build test for dependabot's pull-requests for dependency updates.

-The purpose of project is a demonstration to build a small and self-contained full-stack monolithic application with modern frameworks, but it is not meant to be a practical template for any real world applications.
-For example, error handlings are mostly ignored and there is no any form of authentication.
+The purpose of project is a demonstration to build a small and self-contained full-stack monolithic application with modern frameworks, but not meant to be a practical template for any real world applications.
+For example, error handlings between front-end and authentication are mostly ignored.

 > A similar version using Vue.js, Express, MongoDB and Docker Compose [can be found here](https://github.com/alankrantas/vueapp-typescript-express) (no longer maintained).